chetansinghsajwan/notes/btech/tcs703/unit3.md

 It is an application layer protocol.
 It was designed to be independent of underlying transport layer, so it ca run on UDP or TCP.

-> [!todo]
-> Review this.

-It is a lightweight protocol that does the following:

-- It provides mechanisms for establishing calls between a caller and a callee over an IP network.
+It provides mechanisms for establishing calls between a caller and a callee over an IP network.

-- It provieds mechanisms for the caller to derermine the current IP address of the callee.
+It provieds mechanisms for the caller to derermine the current IP address of the callee.

-- It provides mechanisms for call management, such as adding new media streams during the call, changing the encoding during the call, inviting new participants during the call, call transfer, and call holding.
+It provides mechanisms for call management, such as adding new media streams during the call, changing the encoding during the call, inviting new participants during the call, call transfer, and call holding.

 ###### SIP Applications